Peanut Butter Stamp Cookie

 Instructions

 • Peanut Butter: If you use an all-natural peanut butter, or a low fat peanut butter, this cookie won’t turn out as described.
-It will be likely be dry.
+It will be drier.
 Compensate by adding up to 1 tablespoon of water.
-If after you add the water the dough doesn”t roll nicely, better to roll the cookie dough into balls and press them flat with the stamp.
-If you use an all natural peanut butter, it is essential you increase the salt by 1/4 teaspoon to compensate for the effects of the oat flour.
+If after you add the water the dough doesn’t roll nicely, better to form balls and press them flat with the stamp.
+If you use an all natural peanut butter, it is essential you increase the salt by 1/4 teaspoon to compensate for the effects of the natural peanut butter.

 Peanut butter cookie dough made with oats processed in the food processor and all-natural peanut butter.